How to Report a Nursing Home For Abuse or Neglect

 Doctors and Medical Experts

-A doctor or another medical expert can help determine if a nursing home resident’s injuries were caused by an accident or abuse.
+Doctors and other medical experts may be able to determine if a nursing home resident’s injuries were caused by an accident or abuse.

-For example, in 2018 a nursing home resident with Alzheimer’s suffered from a fractured hand and deep cuts to the face, nose, kneecap, and arm after a three-week stay in a nursing home.
-Initially, nursing home staff members said the resident scratched herself with a coat hanger.
+For example, in 2018 a nursing home resident suffered from broken bones and deep cuts after a three-week stay in a nursing facility.
+Nursing home staff claimed the resident scratched herself with a coat hanger, but doctors thought otherwise.

-The resident went to the emergency room for treatment, and her doctor did not believe that a coat hanger caused the injuries.
-A nursing home staff member was later arrested and sentenced to 12 years in prison for assaulting the woman and another resident.
+A nursing home staff member was later sentenced to 12 years in prison for assaulting the woman.

 Long-Term Care Ombudsman